 Reduce the moisture content in the room to accelerate the drying time.
 If the moisture content exceeds 50%, the polyurethane will dry slower as its solvent will evaporate slower.
 To lower the moisture content, use a dehumidifier.

 To lower room humidity do the following things.

 - Turn On The Dehumidifier – The dehumidifier will draw in air, condense (or remove) the moisture in the air, and release dry air into the atmosphere.
 This decreases the moisture content and helps the solvent to evaporate faster.

 - Keep The Dehumidifier Running – You can keep the dehumidifier running for hours.
-The longer the dehumidifier works, the lower the moisture content will be, and the faster the sealant will dry.
+The longer the dehumidifier works, the lower the moisture content will be, and the faster the sealer will dry.